hugodecasta/Teacher-Utils/notebook.md

 In order to display the tools button we need a method to retrieve the tools and show their buttons.
 But first, how do we "store" those tools, are they scripts, or json properties ?
 We first need to figure out how to model this information.

 For now, this tools are stored in a JSON inside the "teacher_utils.js" file

+One good feature to add to the boolMaster system is an updater telling the system that an update occured to constantly check for file data update